burrt/burrt.github.io/_posts/2020-04-07-rich-dad-poor-dad.md

 2. Portfolio - derived from stocks, bones etc.
 3. Passive - mostly real estate

 Know the differences and learn to acquire as much passive income as possible and to retain your wealth.
+Ordinary earned income is money you work for, and passive and portfolio income is money working for you.

-> Ordinary earned income is money you work for, and passive and portfolio income is money working for you.
+*Updated at: 2022-04-02*